jvitku/designer/basicea/README.md

 ### Chagelog

+* multithreaded evolution changed so that there is decode() method, which converts genome of length 14 (viz paper) to the model.

 * added demo file into the `src/test/java` under: `design.ea.algorithm.nengorosHeadless.QLambdaEAConnectionsDemo`

 * multi-thread `QLambda` example works, only the `jroscore` crashes often for more than 2 threads, test with `roscore`: